RouninMedia/JSON-Comments-in-Ashiva/README.md

  - documented version (with comments) - _this is what is edited and saved_
  - active version (without comments) - _this is what is used_

+I **really** don't want to have two individual files.

-I **really** don't want to have two distinct folders, containing two individual files.
+And I **certainly** don't want to have two distinct folders, containing two individual files.

 _____
 _____